-The amounts are unsecured, interest free and repayable on demand.
+The amounts due from ultimate holding company and related companies are unsecured, interest free and repayable on demand.

 22. TRADE RECEIVABLES

 Customers are generally offered a credit period ranging from 30 days to 90 days.
 The Group seeks to maintain strict control over its outstanding receivables.
 Overdue balances are reviewed regularly by senior management.